Jaruwat Cheawaram

-Profile
+Early life and education

-Born on 29 September 1991 in Pathum Thani, Thailand, he had a passion for singing since he was a child.
+Jaruwat was born on 29 September 1991 in Phuket, Thailand.
+He had a passion for singing since he was a child.
 His family was poor with his father suffering from paralysis due to cerebral hemorrhage from an accident.

+He graduated from the Faculty of Law, Thammasat University in 2017.

+Career

 When he was 16, Jaruwat joined The Star Season 4 and 5 but was eliminated.
-He was then inspired by the winner, eighteen-year-old Wichayanee Pearklin (วิชญาณี เปียกลิ่น) or "Gam".
-He was back again in The Star Season 8 and making it to the final round, held at Impact Arena in Muang Thong Thani on 29 April, with fellow contestant Tanatat Kangsomm Chaiyaat (ธนทัต ชัยอรรถ).
-After the finale, where all the year's contestants sang together, the result was announced.
-Jaruwat "Dome" Cheawaram received the highest votes from viewers all over the country.
-Dome is now Thailand's 8th Star, and will be signing a contract with GMM Grammy and continue to build his career in the entertainment industry.
+He was then inspired by the winner, eighteen-year-old Gam Wichayanee Pearklin.
+He was back again in The Star Season 8 and made it to the final round, held at Impact Arena in Muang Thong Thani on 29 April, with fellow contestant Tanatat Chaiyaat.
+Dome was crowned champion of The Star Season 8, receiving the most votes from viewers across the country.
+Dome signed a contract with GMM Grammy and continued to build his career in the entertainment industry.